Ed-Fi-Alliance-OSS/Software-Development/docs/docs/coding-and-testing-standards/code-contribution-guidelines/coding-standards/c-best-practices.md

 :::info

-Portions of this document are based on the [Microsoft C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions), which have been reproduced and modified under the terms of the [Creative Commons Attribution 4.0 International
+Portions of this document are based on the [Microsoft csharp Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions), which have been reproduced and modified under the terms of the [Creative Commons Attribution 4.0 International